-You can read more about these 7 types of questions in our article on case interview questions types.
+You can learn more about case interviews and how to prepare in our free case interview guide.
 And you can also get a sense of what case interviews at Deloitte are like using the video below.
-As we mentioned, case interviews at Deloitte are candidate-led and therefore use the same format as BCG and Bain ones.
+As we mentioned, case interviews at Deloitte are candidate-led and therefore use the same format as BCG and Bain case interviews.

 4. The second round also includes a group case interview

 As mentioned above, Deloitte also uses group case interviews in its final round.
 Here is the key information you need to be aware of for this interview format:

 - Candidates get divided into groups of 4 to 6

 - Each group is given information about a case (i.e. a client facing a problem)